Global small solutions to 2-D incompressible MHD system: Lagrangain formulation of the system

 \begin{thm} {\sl Let $s_1>1$, $s_2\in(-1,-\f{1}{2})$.
 Let $(Y_0, Y_1)$ satisfy $(\p_1Y_0,\,\D Y_0) \in\dot{H}^{s_1}(\R^2)\cap\dot{H}^{s_2}(\R^2)$, $Y_1\in\dot{H}^{s_1+1}(\R^2)\cap\dot{H}^{s_2}(\R^2)$ and \beq \mathrm{det}\,(I+\na Y_0)=1,\quad\na_{Y_0}\cdot Y_1=0, \quad\text{and} \eeq \beq \|\p_1Y_0\|_{\dot{H}^{s_2}}+\|\D Y_0\|_{\dot{H}^{s_1}\cap\dot{H}^{s_2}}+\|Y_1\|_{\dot{H}^{s_1+1}\cap\dot{H}^{s_2}}\leq \e_0 \eeq for some $\e_0$ sufficiently small.
 Then \eqref{a12}-\eqref{a13} has a unique global solution $(Y,q)$ (up to a constant for $q$) so that \beq \eeq Moreover, there hold $\mathrm{det}\,(I+\na Y)=1,\, \na_Y\cdot Y_t=0$, and \beq \eeq } \end{thm}

-\begin{rmk} As for the Eulerian formulation \eqref{1.2}, it is also rather technical to explore the delicate mechanism of partial dissipations in \eqref{a12}.
+\begin{rmk} As for the Eulerian formulation \eqref{1.2}, it is also technical to explore the delicate mechanism of partial dissipations in \eqref{a12}.
 We overcome this difficulty by applying the anisotropic Littlewood-Paley theory.
-However, as we use the Lagrangian formulation \eqref{a12} instead of Eulerian one \eqref{1.2}, we actually avoid the difficulty concerning the propagation anisotropic regularity for the transport equation, which we encountered in \cite{LZ}.
-In general, it is interesting to see how the anisotropic Littlewood-Paley theory can be applied to these evolution equations with degenerations of certain ellipticity (parabolicity) in phase variables. \end{rmk}
+Since we use the Lagrangian formulation \eqref{a12} instead of Eulerian one \eqref{1.2}, we can avoid the difficulty concerning the propagation anisotropic regularity for the transport equation, which we encountered in \cite{LZ}.
+In general, it is interesting to study how the anisotropic Littlewood-Paley theory can be applied to these evolution equations with degenerations of certain ellipticity (parabolicity) in phase variables. \end{rmk}

 \begin{rmk} We note once again that the equation $\na\cdot Y=\r(Y)=\p_1Y^2\p_2Y^1-\p_1Y^1\p_2Y^2$, which implies the incompressibility condition $\det\,(I+\na Y)=1$, plays a key role in the proof of Theorem \ref{T}.
-In particular, this equation ensures the global in time $L^1$-estimates of $\na q$ and $\na Y_t$, which is crucial to close the energy estimates for \eqref{a12}-\eqref{a13}.
+In particular, this equation ensures the global in time $L^1$-estimates of $\na q$ and $\na Y_t$, which are crucial in order to close the energy estimates for \eqref{a12}-\eqref{a13}.
 Furthremore, this equation provides better estimates for the component $Y^2$ than that of $Y^1.$ \end{rmk}

 \no{\bf Scheme of the proofs.}\\

 To avoid the difficulty caused by propagating anisotropic regularity for the free transport equation, we shall first prove Theorem \ref{T}, which concerns the global wellposedness in the Lagrangian formulation \eqref{a12}-\eqref{a13} for the coupled system \eqref{1.1} and \eqref{a3}.